fivetran/dbt_fivetran_utils/README.md

 ### generate_models.sh ([source](generate_models.sh))

 This bash file can be used to setup or update packages to use the `generate_models` macro above.
-The bash script assumes that there already exists a macro directory.
+The bash script assumes that there already exists a macro directory with all relevant `get_<table_name>_columns.sql` files created.
 The bash script does the following:

 * Creates a `..._tmp.sql` file in the `models/tmp` directory and fills it with a `select * from {{ var('table_name') }}` where `table_name` is the name of the source table.
 * Creates or updates a `.sql` file in the `models` directory and fills it with the filled out version of the `fill_staging_columns` macro as shown above.
 You can then write whatever SQL you want around the macro to finishing off the staging file.